What is the MacArthur Foundation?

 Who were John D. and Catherine T. MacArthur?

 John Donald MacArthur (1897-1978) was one of the three wealthiest men in America at the time of his death, and was sole owner of the nation's largest privately held insurance company, Bankers Life and Casualty Company of Chicago.
 He also owned extensive property and several businesses in Florida and New York City.
 His wife Catherine Teresa MacArthur (1909-1981) was John's partner in life and business.
 She held positions in many of his companies and served as a director of the Foundation.
-Learn more about John and Catherine MacArthur
+About John and Catherine MacArthur ›

 Are they related to General Douglas MacArthur?